On cross-validated Lasso in high dimensions: Main Results

-\begin{remark}[Near-optimality of cross-validated Lasso estimator] Let $\sigma$ be a constant such that $\Ep[\eps^2\mid X]\leq \sigma^2$ almost surely.
-The results in \cite{BRT09} imply that under assumptions of Theorem \ref{thm: cross validation}, setting $\lambda = \lambda^* = C\sigma (\log p / n)^{1/2}$ for sufficiently large constant $C$ gives the Lasso estimator $\hb(\lambda^*)$ satisfying $\|\hb(\lambda^*) - \beta\|_{2,n} = O_P((s\log p / n)^{1/2})$, and it follows from \cite{RT11} that this is the optimal rate of convergence (in the minimax sense) for the estimators of $\beta$ in the model \eqref{eq: model}.
-Therefore, Theorem \ref{thm: cross validation} shows that the cross-validated Lasso estimator $\hb(\widehat\lambda)$ has the fastest possible rate of convergence in the prediction norm up to the logarithmic factor $\log^{7/8}(p n)$.
-Note, however, that implementing the cross-validated Lasso estimator does not require knowledge of $\sigma$, which makes this estimator attractive in practice.
-The rate of convergence established in Theorem \ref{thm: cross validation} is also very close to the oracle rate of convergence, $(s/n)^{1/2}$, that could be achieved by the OLS estimator if we knew the set of covariates $X_j$ having non-zero coefficient $\beta_j$; see, for example, \cite{BCCK15}. \end{remark}
+\begin{remark}[Near-rate-optimality of cross-validated Lasso estimator in prediction norm] The results in \cite{BRT09} imply that under the assumptions of Theorem \ref{thm: cross validation}, setting $\lambda =\lambda ^{\ast }=(C\log p/n)^{1/2}$ for sufficiently large constant $C$, which depends on the distribution of $\varepsilon $, gives the Lasso estimator $\widehat{ \beta }(\lambda ^{\ast })$ satisfying $\Vert \widehat{\beta }(\lambda ^{\ast })-\beta \Vert _{2,n}=O_{P}((s\log p/n)^{1/2})$, and it follows from \cite {RT11} that this is the optimal rate of convergence (in the minimax sense) for the estimators of $\beta $ in the model \eqref{eq: model}.
+Therefore, Theorem \ref{thm: cross validation} implies that the cross-validated Lasso estimator $\widehat{\beta }(\widehat{\lambda })$ has the fastest possible rate of convergence in the prediction norm up to the small $(\log (pn)+s^{-1}\log ^{r+1}n)^{1/2}$ factor.
+Note, however, that implementing the cross-validated Lasso estimator does not require knowledge of the distribution of $\varepsilon $, which makes this estimator attractive in practice.
+In addition, simulation evidence suggests that $\widehat{\beta }( \widehat{\lambda })$ often outperforms $\widehat{\beta }(\lambda ^{\ast })$, which is one of the main reasons why cross-validation is typically recommended as a method to choose $\lambda $.
+The rate of convergence following from Theorem \ref{thm: cross validation} is also very close to the oracle rate of convergence, $(s/n)^{1/2}$, that could be achieved by the OLS estimator if we knew the set of covariates having non-zero coefficients; see, for example, \cite{BCCK15}. \end{remark}